hovancik/stretchly/README.md

 To make sure that all works as expected, it's always good idea to check that format of preferences file is correct, ie. by using [jsonformatter](https://jsonformatter.curiousconcept.com/).

 Some of the extra settings are available in Contributor Preferences for [Contributors](#contributor-preferences).
 Those are marked by ![GitHub All Releases](https://img.shields.io/badge/Contributor_Prefereces-✔-success) badge.

+**Note:** Before 1.0, Mini Breaks and Long Breaks were called Breaks and Microbreaks.
+To keep the upgrade smooth they still use that name in preferences file and in code.

 #### Editing Break ideas
 In the preferences file, change `useIdeasFromSettings: false,` to `useIdeasFromSettings: true,` and edit `breakIdeas` and `microbreakIdeas`.